 The Channel framework lets you build integrations — two-way ticket-creation services — that bring customer communications from anywhere else into Zendesk Support.
-Examples could include ratings and reviews in Yelp, app stores, Amazon or Ebay; communities like Reddit or Quora; or messaging services like Skype, WeChat, and WhatsApp.
+Examples include ratings and reviews in Yelp, app stores, Amazon or Ebay, or content in communities like Reddit or Quora.
 You could even dive deeper into social media with channels like Pinterest and Instagram.

 In the following example, a comment posted by Olga on Google Play created a ticket in Zendesk Support.
 The agent can reply to her comment on Google Play without leaving Zendesk Support.

 Zendesk's goal is to connect people to their customers.
 We aim to further this goal by opening Zendesk Support up to the world.

 This guide is for developers implementing Zendesk Support Channel integrations.
 It describes how to build a bi-directional integration service that allows Zendesk Support and an external system to communicate with each other.
 It also documents the interfaces that an integration service must implement.

 Channel integrations allow Zendesk Support to create tickets and comments from data in external systems such as Facebook, Twitter, or Instagram -- to give just a few examples.
 A channel integration has the following characteristics:

 - The integration mirrors data in an external system to tickets and comments in Zendesk Support.